You can find further guidance about naming a company on the Companies House website.

-No. You must register a limited company using your desired company name in order to reserve that name and prevent others from using it.
+No. You must register a new limited company using your desired company name in order to secure a company name and prevent others from using it.

 Some words are never allowed in a company name.
 For example, any words whose use either causes offence or which is an offence in and of itself.
 A company name must not mislead as to the nature of its business activities in any way that is likely to cause harm.

 Sensitive words and expressions.
 There are some words and phrases that are not always forbidden within the name of a company but permission for their use should first be sought from the appropriate body.
 As a rule, these words and phrases are connected with the government or public authority, for example the words “Queen”, “King”, “Royal”, “Police”, “Law Commission” etc.